Jmaharman/fsharp-a-beginners-guide/Lessons/day-04-pipe-operator.md

 ```

 While it is correct, it's not as easy to read, because as you scan left to right you are seeing that you need to Add something, but then you can't add that until you have got the output of the multiplication.
-In our heads we'd do the multiplication first, but we can't do that first unless we got the result first and passed that into Add.
+In our heads we'd do the multiplication first, but we can't do that first unless we got the result first and passed that into `Add`.
 Like so:

 ```csharp
 var multiplyResult = Multiply(3, 5);